You Are OK: Background and recording

 The band worked with producer Matt Squire for their seventh album You Are OK.
 Squire previously worked with the band on their first album, Can't Stop Won't Stop in 2008.
+The album was influenced by Tears for Fears.

 In December 2018, lead singer John O'Callaghan confirmed that the album had been completed.
 It was also revealed that guitarist Jared Monaco had almost quit the group prior to the release of You Are OK.

-O'Callaghan revealed the meaning behind the name You Are OK via an Instagram post saying, “I decided to name this album those three small words for no better reason than to speak to myself.”
-He continues by stating, “Selfish as it may be, I need to hear those words often, and if they somehow resonate like they did with this someone across the world then I accidentally did at least a little good while I was alive.
-Moral is, words are more powerful than ever, use them with the utmost care.”
+O'Callaghan revealed the meaning behind the name You Are OK via an Instagram post saying, "I decided to name this album those three small words for no better reason than to speak to myself."
+He continues by stating, "Selfish as it may be, I need to hear those words often, and if they somehow resonate like they did with this someone across the world then I accidentally did at least a little good while I was alive.
+Moral is, words are more powerful than ever, use them with the utmost care."

-You Are OK won the Rock Sound "Album Of The Year" award in 2019.
+In support of the album, the group toured across Europe, the US and Brazil from April to June 2019.
+They also performed at the 2019 Sad Summer Fest.
+The band embarked on the Mirror Tour in the fall of 2019 with support from Twin XL.
+You Are OK won the Rock Sound award for Album of the Year in 2019.

 Release

 The album was officially released on March 29, 2019.
 Upon the album's release, it spawned three singles.
-The first and lead single, "Numb Without You" was released on January 16, 2019.
-On February 22, 2019, "My Best Habit" was released as the second single and a week before the albums release, their third single, "Broken Parts" was released on March 22, 2019.
+The lead single, "Numb Without You" was released on January 16, 2019.
+"My Best Habit" was released as the second single from the album on February 22.
+Just a week before the album's release, the third and final single, "Broken Parts" was released on March 22.

 Reception

-Timothy Monger of AllMusic calls the album a more increasingly slick contemporary pop territory with big melodic choruses, loads of hooks, and a more varied palette of sounds.
-Sam Devotta of idobi praised the bands album for consistently mixing up their sound and gave the album a 10 out of 10 rating.
+You Are OK was met with positive reviews from music critics.
+Timothy Monger of AllMusic described the album's sound as an, "increasingly slick contemporary pop territory with big melodic choruses, loads of hooks, and a more varied palette of sounds."
+Sam Devotta of idobi praised the band for consistently mixing up their sound and rewarded the album a 10 out of 10 rating.
+Jack Press of Upset stated that the album is, "by far the most confident album The Maine have made, stacking risk after risk up on a pedestal from EDM-wrapped orchestral strings ('Numb Without You') to nine-minute alt-prog jams ('Flowers On The Grave').

+A negative review came from Sputnikmusic remarking, "You Are OK's main problem: The Maine are at their most ambitious, I guess, but in the wrong ways.
+Production flourishes and a new song structure hamper their strengths here [...]
+The Maine best go back and start caring about the right things and who they are as a band."